the-hack-god/zilliqa-open/README.md

-# Generative Fractal Tree :
+# Zilliqa Network Tree :

 See the Fractal Generator in action [**HERE.**](https://the-hack-god.github.io/zilliqa-open/)